Alice River

 Alice River shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 17.3%, significantly lower than the Australian average of 30.4%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 12.3%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding them - advanced diplomas at 10.7% and certificates at 33.1%.
+The area's university qualification rate is 17.3%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding them, including advanced diplomas (10.7%) and certificates (33.1%).
+Educational participation is high, with 29.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education